Desert Voices "Why I Sing" Member Profiles

-BECCA: I joined Desert Voices because I had previously attended a fun and moving holiday concert, and my girlfriend at the time was already a member.
+WHY I SING WITH DESERT VOICES: I joined Desert Voices because I had previously attended a fun and moving holiday concert, and my girlfriend at the time was already a member.
 I stayed after the breakup because I had found a home and family here.

 I am still here 10 years later!
 I love the variety of music.
 I love the high performance standards to which we’ve been held.
 I love how we welcome everyone.
 I don’t think I’d stick around if we were limited in composition or had to identify a certain way—inclusivity is too important to me, and while I enjoy hearing all-women’s or men’s groups, I much prefer to sing with mixed voices.

 I love how we lovingly challenge each other and our audience to learn and grow and heal, so often through laughter.
 And attending the 2012 GALA Choruses Festival in Denver together was an amazing experience, akin to the Olympics, joining our brother/sister LGBTQIA choruses from all over the world in song.